-In total, Exelon seems to be seeking over \$1 billion per year in subsidies, incentives, and market reforms in Illinois, which would raise the price of electricity by 38% statewide.
-In September, Exelon proposed \$580 million per year in state-based subsidies, based on a misinterpretation of the Environmental Protection Agency's Clean Power Plan.3 In addition, Exelon stands to benefit from capacity market reforms proposed by PJM, which would increase revenues for its Illinois reactors by an estimated \$568 million per year, resulting in a 19% increase in electricity prices statewide and an 11% increase in the total delivered cost of electricity.4 When questioned at a state agency hearing in December, Exelon stated it would not forego its request for state-level subsidies in light of its anticipated capacity market windfall,5 and it has continued advocating for the state to subsidize nuclear.
-In total, the result would increase the cost of electricity by \$1.15 billion per year, averaging over \$100 million for each of the eleven nuclear reactors Exelon operates in Illinois.
+In total, Exelon appears to be seeking over \$1 billion per year in subsidies, incentives, and market reforms in Illinois, which would raise the price of electricity by 38% statewide.
+In September 2014, Exelon proposed \$580 million per year in state-based subsidies, based on a misinterpretation of the Environmental Protection Agency's Clean Power Plan.3 In addition, Exelon stands to benefit from capacity market reforms proposed by PJM (at Exelon's behest), which would increase revenues for its Illinois reactors by an estimated \$568 million per year, resulting in a 19% increase in electricity prices statewide and an 11% increase in the total delivered cost of electricity.4 When questioned at a state agency hearing in December, Exelon stated it would not forego its request for state-level subsidies in light of its capacity market windfall,5 and it continued advocating for the state to subsidize nuclear.
+In addition to the "Low-Carbon (High-Radiation)" Portfolio Standard, Exelon is proposing that states implement the Environmental Protection Agency's carbon emissions regulation by implementing a kind of carbon market through which electricity customers (not fossil fuel generators) would pay emissions taxes to nuclear as a subsidy.
+While the costs of such a program have not been formally estimated yet, they could easily fall into the range of hundreds of millions per year.6 In total, Exelon's proposals could result in raising the cost of electricity by well over \$1 billion per year, averaging on the order of \$100 million for each of the eleven nuclear reactors Exelon operates in Illinois, and raising the total cost of electricity to customers by over 22%.